amos-kibet/elixer/README.md

 # Elixers

-This is an application that lists companies uisng Elixir
+This is an application that lists companies using Elixir